Introduction

 Background

-This chapter provides an overview of the fundamentals behind the HQS NMR tool.
+This chapter provides an overview of the fundamentals behind HQS Spectrum Tools

-In Math, we describe in greater detail the math behind calculation of spectra in the HQS NMR Tool.
+In Mathematical Background, we describe in greater detail the math behind calculation of spectra in HQS Spectrum Tools.

-Finally, in the section Solver, we discuss approaches for evaluating NMR spectra of large molecules.
+Finally, in the section Calculating NMR Spectra, we discuss approaches for evaluating NMR spectra of large molecules.

 NMR

-NMR spectrometers place the sample into a strong, but constant magnetic field and use a weak, oscillating magnetic field to perturb the nuclei.
+NMR spectrometers place the sample into a strong, but constant magnetic field and use a weak electromagnetic pulse to perturb the nuclei.
 At or near resonance, when the oscillation frequency matches the intrinsic frequency of a nucleus, the system responds by producing an electromagnetic signal with a frequency characteristic of the magnetic field at the respective nucleus.

 Zeeman interaction